Untitled-Frontier/ug/README.md

-## Painting of Forgotten Souls
+## Little Martians

-Paintings of Souls NFTs for the short story: Memories of Atlas.
+Little Martians NFTs for the short story: Little Martians and The Human Memorial Monument.
 All metadata + art is on-chain.

 ### Technicals